oracle-livelabs/oml/oml/adv-notebooks-options/adv-notebooks-options.md

 	![Create Job](images/create-jobs-adv-settings1.png)

 	* **Send Notifications:** Click this option and in the **Email Address(es)** field, enter the email addresses to which you want to send notifications about the selected events for the job.
-By default, you can enter three email IDs, separated by comma.
+By default, you can enter up to three email IDs, separated by comma.

 	* **Events:** Click to select the events for which you want to send the notification.
 The supported job events are `JOB_START, JOB_SUCCEEDED, JOB_FAILED, JOB_BROKEN, JOB_COMPLETED` and `JOB_STOPPED`.